There Are Two Basic Types of Conservatorships In Connecticut

 One to manage the conserved person’s financial affairs (Conservator of the Estate) and one to manage their personal affairs (conservator of the Person).
 The Probate Court may appoint two separate individuals to perform these roles or one person to oversee both.

 Conservator of The Estate

-The conservator is appointed specifically to manage the finances of a conserved person who is unable to do so by him or herself.
-Financial actions include applying for public assistance benefits, as well as managing their assets and income.
+The conservator is appointed specifically to manage the finances of a conserved person who is unable to do so by himself or herself.
+Financial actions include applying for public assistance benefits, as well as handling their assets and income.